wolfy5878/DSI09Capstone1-ExperimentalDesign/README.md

 # DSI09Capstone1-ExperimentalDesign
-My first capstone project for the Thinkful Data Science Immersion program (DSI09) to demonstrate my grasp of the material related to Experimental Design.
+The first capstone project for the Thinkful Data Science Immersion program (DSI09) is to demonstrate my grasp of the material related to Experimental Design.
+The chosen dataset was gathered from Kaggle and involves World of Warcraft Battleground data collected within a specified period of time leading up to early 2018.

 Included in this repo:
-  - Original dataset downloaded from Kaggle for analysis.
+  - wowbgs2.csv : Original dataset downloaded from Kaggle for analysis.
-  - Research Proposal - outlining scope of the analysis and methods.
+  - ResearchProposal-ExperimentalDesignCapstone - Proposal document outlining the scope of the analysis and methods to be used.
-  - Capstone 1 - WoW Battlegrounds - Jypyter Notebook of analysis conducted.
+  - Notebook-ExperimentalDesignCapstone - Jypyter Notebook detailing the analysis conducted.
-  - Capstone Presentation Slides - (will be added when complete)
+  - Presentation-ExperimentalDesignCapstone - Presentation slides outlining conclusions as presented to the DSI09 cohort for peer review.